-One thing I want to mention is that the bathroom while really beautiful, doesn’t offer too much privacy.
-However, our room actually had a matte/frosting sticker on about two-thirds of the glass panels, in contrast to the pictures posted on Booking.com.
+One thing I want to mention is that the bathroom, while really beautiful, doesn’t offer too much privacy.
+However, our room actually had a matte/frosting sticker on about two-thirds of the glass panels, in contrast to the pictures they have on Booking.com.

 They probably added it afterward since people might have complained about the see-through panels.
 Nevertheless, the bathroom was no issue for me, since I booked the room fully knowing how it looked.